-BEFORE AND AFTER SCHOOL CHILD CARE Study of the development, implementation and evaluation of school-age child-care programs for before and after school and vacation periods.
+548 BEFORE AND AFTER SCHOOL CHILD CARE Study of the development, implementation and evaluation of school-age child-care programs for before and after school and vacation periods.

-FLAT PATTERN DESIGN rerequisite: Permission of instructor.
+549 FLAT PATTERN DESIGN Prerequisite: Permission of instructor.
 Theory and experience in clothing design using flat pattern techniques.

-CHILD IN THE HOSPITAL Prerequisite: Permission of instructor.
+551 CHILD IN THE HOSPITAL 4 credits Prerequisite: Permission of instructor.
 Seminar dealing with special needs and problems of hospitalized/ill child and family.
 Literature related to effects, separation, illness and stress.
 Examination of strategies for coping.

-CHILD, ILLNESS AND LOSS This course examines the phenomena of illness, loss and bereavement in modern society with a special emphasis on children and families
+CHILD.
+ILLNESS AND LOSS 3 credits This course examines the phenomena of illness, loss and bereavement in modern society with a special emphasis on children and families.

-553 FACILITATING SUPPORT GROUPS

-Theories, strategies and skills needed to facilitate support groups for children and for adults are studied using a variety of approaches including participation in a support group.
+FACILITATING SUPPORT GROUPS Theories, strategies and skills needed to facilitate support groups for children and for adults are studied using a variety of approaches including participation in a support group.

-PRACTICUM EXPERIENCE IN A CHILD LIFE PROGRAM Prerequisite: 561 or permission of instructor.
-Field experience in a child life program and class-room activities including critical analysis of a currently functioning program and program administration.
+PRACTICUM EXPERIENCE IN A CHILD LIFE PROGRAM3 credits Prerequisite: 561 or permission of instructor.
+Field experience in a child life program and class-room activities including critical analysis of a currently functioning program and program

-ORGANIZATION AND SUPERVISION OF CHILD-CARE CENTERS Theory, principles and procedures involved in establishing and operating centers for infants, toddlers, preschool and school-age children.
+ORGANIZATION AND SUPERVISION OF CHILD-CARE CENTERS 3 credits Theory, principles and procedures involved in establishing and operating centers for infants, toddlers, preschool and school-age children.

-CASE MANAGEMENT FOR CHILDREN AND FAMILIES I 3 credits Provides an overview of Case Management basics in a multi-systems collaborative context.
+CASE MANAGEMENT FOR CHILDREN AND FAMILIES I Provides an overview of Case Management basics in a multi-systems collaborative context.
 Includes roles, values, principles, state and service systems, and service coordination.

-CASE MANAGEMENT FOR CHILDREN AND FAMILIES II Prerequisite: 561.
+CASE MANAGEMENT FOR CHILDREN AND FAMILIES II 3 credits Prerequisite: 561.
 Provides in-depth exploration of Case Management principles and practice.
 Emphasis on process and functions, assessment, cross-system service planning and coordination, advocacy, and cultural diversity.

-PRACTICUM IN CROSS-SYSTEMS CASE MANAGEMENT FOR CHILDREN AND FAMILIES 3 credits
+PRACTICUM IN CROSS-SYSTEMS CASE MANAGEMENT FOR CHILDREN AND